-ratio and square have no effect on 3-d plots, but do affect 3D projections created using set view map.
-Similarly set view equal forces the x and y axes of a 3D onto the same scale.
+ratio and square have no effect on 3D plots, but do affect 3D projections created using set view map.
+See also set view equal (p.
+149), which forces the x and y axes of a 3D onto the same scale.